thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 We obtain two very small $p$-values on `abz7` and `yn4`.
 There, it would thus be unlikely to see the different outcomes that we saw under the assumption that the binary operator is not useful.
 This means we can instead conclude that our binary operator `sequence` instead leads to real, significant improvements on these instances.
-The $p$-values bigger than 0.3 on the other two instances indicate that it does probably not make an actual difference there.
+The $p$-values bigger than 0.3 on the other two instances indicate that it does probably not make an actual difference there, so while our operator does certain not improve the results on `swv15`, from a statistical point of view, it also does not make them significantly worse.

 In summary, although it was not as beneficial as one would have hoped, using the binary operator can be considered as helpful in our case.
 Of course, we just tested *one* binary operator on only *four* problem instances &ndash; in any application scenario, we would do more experiments with more settings.